Delhi HC seeks Centre`s report on fighting dengue

-New Delhi: The Centre was asked on Wednesday by the Delhi High Court to submit to it a report on implementation of the government's long-term action plan to control the outbreak of dangerous diseases like dengue in the city.
+New Delhi: The Centre was asked today by the Delhi High Court to submit to it a report on implementation of the government`s long-term action plan to control the outbreak of dangerous diseases like dengue in the city.

 A division bench of Chief Justice D Murugesan and Justice Rajiv Sahai Endlaw sought the report within three weeks from the Union Ministry of Health and posted the matter for December 12.